Butter Braid: Fundraising

 In 2002, the decision was made to remove Butter Braid pastry products from retail stores.
 The company decided to make the Butter Braid pastries a fundraising-only brand to further their mission of "Helping Others Help Themselves."
 Butter Braid pastry fundraisers feature high per-item profit, short turnaround time, and online ordering.

 Since 1991, Butter Braid pastry products have helped raise over $267 million for nonprofits across the United States.
 The fundraising brand works with more than 15,000 fundraisers a year.

 Butter Braid fundraising began selling online through My Fundraising Place in 2019.
 More than 4,000 fundraisers ran through the platform in its first year of operation.

 Butter Braid brand products are represented by over 75 independent dealers across the United States.
 Each dealer services an exclusive territory and carries a unique product and flavor lineup.

 Pastry products

-The frozen pastries are made with yeast, granulated sugar, pastry flour, eggs, water, and 100% real butter.
+The frozen pastries are made with yeast, granulated sugar, pastry flour, eggs, water, and butter.
 Though Butter Braid pastries were originally made solely from pastry dough, many different fillings have been incorporated into the product over the years.

 The pastries are kept frozen until they are ready to be baked.
 The freezing process preserves the yeast.
 When set out to thaw, the pastry rises significantly.
 This causes the braided profile to expand the layers of dough to separate and become flaky when baked.